The ins and outs of our Elections process including the rules of campaigning and manifesto guidance.

 Campaigning

-2. All candidates and teams must let students cast their votes without pressure.
-If a student needs help they should ask a member of Union staff.
-Candidates cannot cast votes on behalf of others.
+• All candidates and their teams must allow students to cast their votes freely and without pressure.
+If a student needs assistance, they must communicate this to a Union staff member.

-3. All votes will be cast online at ucasu.com/elections.
+• All votes will be cast online at UCASU.COM/ELECTIONS.

-1. Candidates and their team shall not interfere with / remove / change other candidates’ promotional material.
+• Candidates and their teams shall not interfere with, remove, or alter other candidates' promotional material.

-4. All candidates for Campus officer shall receive 75 pages of A4 printing free from the Students’ Union.
+• Campus Officer candidates: 50 pages of A4 printing free from the Students' Union.

-1. Candidates cannot attack other candidates’ campaigns in a derogatory or inflammatory manner, this includes comments made online.
-They may point out weaknesses in their opponent’s campaign.
-(The difference between “You’re rubbish” and “I don’t think this idea of yours will work, I offer a better alternative of…”)
+• Candidates must not attack other candidates' campaigns in a derogatory or inflammatory manner.
+They may critique opponents' ideas (e.g., "I don't think this idea will work, I offer a better alternative of..." instead of "You're rubbish").

-2. UCASU and its staff cannot endorse any candidate and serve to ensure the election is run freely and fairly.
+• UCASU and its staff cannot endorse any candidate and are responsible for ensuring a free and fair election.

 Incumbent Officers

-1. Candidates who already hold a position within UCASU may not use Union time or resources to enhance their own campaigning or that of another candidate.
+Candidates who currently hold a position (paid and/or elected) within UCASU may not use Union time or resources to enhance their own campaigning or that of another candidate.

 Election Process

-1. The election will be conducted in accordance with the By-laws which the Returning Officer shall be the final interpreter of.
+• The election will be conducted in accordance with the UCASU By-Laws, with the Returning Officer serving as the final interpreter.

-2. Manifestos must comply with any format requirements stipulated by the Returning Officer – 1 A4 page.
+• Manifestos must comply with any format requirements set by the Returning Officer (1 A4 page limit).

-3. Candidates cannot campaign with other candidates as a formal team or pool their resources.
-Candidates can recommend other candidates to voters but cannot form or operate formally as a candidate team or slate.
+• Candidates cannot campaign as a formal team or pool resources.
+While they may recommend other candidates to voters, formal candidate teams or slates are prohibited.

-4. Any candidate may withdraw from the election at any point.
-They must inform the Deputy Returning Officer by emailing elections.su@uca.ac.uk
+• Any candidate may withdraw from the election at any point by notifying the Deputy Returning Officer via email at elections.su@uca.ac.uk.

-5. UCASU use the Single Transferable Vote during elections - https://www.electoral-reform.org.uk/voting-systems/types-of-voting-system/single-transferable-vote/
+• UCASU uses the Single Transferable Vote (STV) system for elections (STV Information).

-6. The election count will be generated via the UCASU website and powered by MSL.
+• The election count will be conducted via the UCASU website, powered by MSL.

 Appendix